rushanshekar/gen6-damage-calc/README.md

 gen6-damage-calc
 ================

-Damage Calculator for Gen 6
+Damage Calculator for Generation 6 focused on the Standard format to make it easier to use for VGC players.
+Based on the Honko and Gamut's calculators.